chaosAD/DllExample/Readme.md

 ```
 python python/testme.py
 ```
 The script adds 3 and 67 and then print the result.
-You will see `70` printed in the console.
+You will see `Added value = 70` get printed in the console.

 Note
 ----